 There are a variety of bike paths in and around Lake Tahoe that you can access.
 They’re kid-safe, beginner-friendly, and showcase some of the gorgeous natural sights the area has to offer.
 Some paths you can consider include the East Shore Trail, Incline Village Bike Path, and the South Lake Tahoe Bike Path, which are paved, and the Tahoe City Bike Paths around Tahoe City.

-For those traveling around North Lake Tahoe, renting from Vista Trail Bikes allows for easy parking and safe access from our shop to the trails on your rental bikes!
+For those traveling around North Lake Tahoe, renting bikes or e-bikes from Vista Trail Bikes allows for easy parking and safe access from our shop to the trails on your rental bikes!

 What to Bring: Water, snacks for younger kids, sunscreen, a small towel.
 If you’re spending the day biking, you should get a picnic lunch along as well.